Course Code: NSEC698 Course ID: 3495 Credit Hours: 0 Level: Graduate

 Grades on Exams

-(Please review the End of Program Assessment Manual for Graduate Studies as found in the Week One Lesson.
+(Please review the End of Program Assessment Manual for Graduate Studies as found in the Week One Content.
 The relevant sections are reproduced here.)

 The course instructor will grade the exam (which cannot be taken before the course ends) using the exam grading rubric, which can be found in the Assignments section and Lessons.
 Students should review the rubric prior to taking the exam.
 Students will answer four essay questions that will be graded as follows: